0xlvl3/stungcodes/content/posts/devlog-3/devlog-3.md

 	fmt.Println(*pointer) // bread
 }
 ```
 ### Passing by Reference in Go Functions

-So as I stated above when we just pass a variable through a function in Go
-we're not manipulating the actual variables data.
-We're 'passing by value' meaning Go will
-create a copy of that variable and then manipulate the copy.
-Sometimes we want that but other
-times we want to manipulate the value associated with that variable so we create a function
-that we can pass a refrence to.
-In the example below I've demostrated how 'Passing by Value'
-and 'Passing by Reference' work in relation to functions.
+As I mentioned earlier, when we pass a variable through a function in Go, we are not manipulating the actual variable's data.
+We are "passing by value," which means Go creates a copy of that variable and manipulates the copy.
+Sometimes, however, we want to manipulate the value associated with that variable, so we create a function to which we can pass a reference.
+In the example below, I have demonstrated how "passing by value" and "passing by reference" work in relation to functions.

 ```go
 package main